Click these links for An interactive walking tour of the Mother Jones Monument/ Union Miners Cemetery in Mt. Olive

 The cemetery was established in 1899, when commemorations of the miners killed in the 1898 “Virden riot” became controversial in the established Virden cemetery.
 The bodies of the Virden “martyrs” were re-interred in a cemetery established as the Union Miners Cemetery by the Mt.
 Olive United Mine Workers local.
 Commemorations of these events in the following years contributed a great deal toward sustaining the sense of historic purpose that led to a generation of activism in the Illinois coal fields.
 They did this by claiming the kind of memorial space that was denied in other places, such as Haymarket, where police often disrupted commemorations.
 This built a sense of connection between past and present in the area, and made it clear that ordinary workers had changed the course of history.
 The role of the ordinary worker came into focus.
 Mt.
 Olive was one of the few places in the country where labor history was taught before the 1970s.

 Mother Jones’ decision to be buried in Mt.
 Olive (see letter, left) was due to the battles that were rooted not only in the 1890s but in the 1920s and 1930s; she valued the voice of the ordinary miner, and she felt that President John L. Lewis, who the head of the United Mine Workers was eliminating that rank-and-file voice.
 One month after she spoke at the commemoration event on October 12, 1923, she wrote indicating that she had chosen the site as her burial place.
-In 1930 she died and was initially buried there, with the pallbearers being the last remaining survivors of the “Virden riot.”
+In 1930 she died and was initially buried there.
+The pallbearers were the last survivors of the “Virden riot.”

 Soon, a fundraising effort was underway by the miners to build a fitting monument to Mother Jones.
 In the heart of the depression, when miners around the country were often penniless, they donated in mostly small amounts to build a tremendous 80-ton Minnesota pink granite, 22 feet high, flanked by two bronze statues of miners.
 They dug the site themselves.
 The site itself evokes what Mother Jones meant to a generation of trade unionists.